-Accessibility overlay startup AccessiBe closes $28M series A – TechCrunch
+Accessibility overlay startup accessiBe closes $28M Series A – TechCrunch

 AccessiBe’s agent scans the site regularly and updates what users will see, and the website owner pays monthly (from $40 to a couple hundred a month depending on the size of the site) to have the tool available.
 This demo video does a pretty good job of showing the problems the tool fixes.

 You may wonder how this could be considered anything but good for accessibility, but there’s serious debate over the role of overlays in considerations for how the web should be made more accessible.
 The implication of such a tool is that all that’s needed to make any website accessible is a single line of code.
-This leads to a couple problems.
+This leads to a couple of problems.

 First, it’s questionable whether automated processes like accessiBe’s (and others aimed at developers, like Evinced and AudioEye) can actually catch and fix every accessibility problem.
 There are many that slip past even the best analysis and others that resist automated fixes.
 (The company offers a free assessment tool in case you’re curious what it would and wouldn’t catch at your website.)